thegreenwebfoundation/developer-docs/src/docs/grid-aware-websites/tutorials/grid-aware-tutorial-cloudflare-workers.md

 ## Overview

-Using Grid-aware Websites with Cloudflare Workers allows you to add grid awareness to an existing website that is hosted on or proxied through Cloudflare's network.
+Using Grid-aware Websites with Cloudflare Workers allows you to add grid awareness to an existing website that is hosted on, or proxied through, Cloudflare's network.

 In this tutorial, you will learn how to: